Ilford: Cycle

 There is an intermittent cycle lane between Stratford, Ilford, Romford and Harold Wood along the A118.
 The lane is part of the former London Cycle Network, as signposted route number 12.

 At Stratford, Cycle Superhighway 2 begins and runs through Mile End and Whitechapel to the City.
 The route is mostly segregated from other road traffic.

 Cycleway 16 passes to the north of Ilford, providing a direct cycle connection between the Queen Elizabeth Olympic Park at Stratford and Barkingside.

 The Roding Valley Way is a shared-use route running alongside the River Roding.
 It begins in Ilford and runs unbroken to Roding Valley tube station near Buckhurst Hill, Essex.

 Landmarks

 Valentines Mansion was built in 1696 and was used as council offices until 1994.
 It gives its name to Valentines Park, the largest green space in the borough.

-Pioneer Point is two buildings, Pioneer Point North is 105 m tall with 33 floors and Pioneer Point South is 82 m tall with 25 floors.
-Raphael House is 99m, Lynton House is 93m tall and was completed in 1969.
+Pioneer Point consists of two buildings: Pioneer Point North is 105 m tall with 33 floors and Pioneer Point South is 82 m tall with 25 floors.

+Raphael House is 99m tall and Lynton House is 93m tall; they were completed in 1969.